How Do I Know If I’m in Ketosis? Watch for These Signs!

 - Insomnia

-Long-term ketosis signs include:
+Long-term signs of ketosis include:

 - Increased energy and mental clarity